gastonranz/ATL-GYM-Project-Group6/README.md

 - **3. Configure the database on the project.**

-Create a file `.env` on the route `src/main/resources` and add the following lines:
+Create a `.env` file in the follow path `src/main/resources` and add the following lines:

 ```yaml
 MYSQL_URL=jdbc:mysql://localhost:3306/gym